MichielsenM/FOAM/docs/Configuration.md

 ### Modelling methodology
 - pattern_methods
 >   type: list of strings <br>
-    options: 'highest-amplitude', 'highest-frequency', 'chisq-longest-sequence' <br>
+    options: 'provided-pulsation', 'highest-frequency', 'chisq-longest-sequence' <br>
-    default: ['highest-amplitude', 'highest-frequency', 'chisq-longest-sequence'] <br>
+    default: ['provided-pulsation', 'highest-frequency', 'chisq-longest-sequence'] <br>
     List of methods to construct the theoretical frequency pattern (repeats modelling for each method). <br>
-    >> 'highest-amplitude' builds the mode pattern starting from the theoretical mode that is closest to the highest-amplitude mode in the observed pattern.
+    >> 'provided-pulsation' builds the mode pattern starting from the theoretical mode that is closest to the provided pulsation frequency or period.
+Can be used to provide and start from a trusted mode e.g. the highest-amplitude mode in the observed pattern.
     >
     >> 'highest-frequency' will begin matching modes starting from the theoretical mode that is closest to the highest-frequency mode detected in the observed pattern.
     >